kenzonobre/Evolutionary-fish/README.md

 ### Population

 The population is composed by species of fish.
-Each specie were represented by a class named ```Boid```, which has the following main characterists :
+Each specie is represented by a class named ```Boid```, which has the following main characterists :
 - ```alignmentWeigh```
 - ```cohesionWeigh```
 - ```separationWeigh```